KatScript

 Generating KatScript from a model

-Once you’ve parsed a script into a model, you can continue to make changes using the Python API.
+Once you’ve parsed a script into a model, you can continue to make changes using the Python Interface.
 If you wish to then regenerate KatScript for the updated model, you can use Model.unparse() or Model.unparse_file().
 Note that this does not (yet) guarantee to preserve the original parse order.

 from finesse import Model